procyberian/procyberian.github.io/README.md

 # Licenses

-## Main Services License

 procyberian system distribution

-Copyright (C) 2020 - 2023 Masscollabs Services
+Copyright (C) 2017-2024 Masscollabs Services

+Copyright (C) 2017-2024 procyberian and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published